Pandarus: Classical literature

 In Homer's Iliad, Pandarus is a renowned archer and the son of Lycaon.
 Pandarus, who fought on the side of Troy in the Trojan War and led a contingent from Zeleia, first appeared in Book Two of the Iliad.
 In Book Four, he is tricked by Athena, who wishes for the destruction of Troy and assumes the form of Laodocus, son of Antenor, to shoot and wound Menelaus with an arrow, sabotaging a truce that could potentially have led to the peaceful return of Helen of Troy.
 He then attempts to kill Diomedes at close range, since Athena is protecting him from his deadly arrows, while Aeneas acts as his charioteer.
 Diomedes narrowly survives the attack, though, retaliating with a deadly blow that knocks Pandarus out of the chariot.
 Diomedes then pursues Aeneas, who is saved by his mother Aphrodite.

-Pandarus is also the name of a companion of Aeneas in Virgil's Aeneid.
-His skull is cut in half vertically by Turnus' sword in Book IX of the Aeneid, ending his life and causing a panic among the other Trojans.
+In the Aeneid, he has a brother called Eurytion who is also a skilled archer.
+A different Pandarus accompanies Aeneas to Italy.
+His skull is cut in half by Turnus' sword, ending his life and causing a panic among the other Trojans.